 This following information has been developed to help you understand and apply the framework.
 These are advanced copies only and do not come into effect until 1 February 2022.

-In addition to supervised practice undertaken under the Supervised practice framework, the Board has established an alternative process for paramedics who have been required by the Board to undertake supervised practice to regain their recency of practice and an authorised body has agreed to manage that supervised practice.
+In addition to supervised practice carried out under the Supervised practice framework, the Board has established an alternative process for paramedics who have been required by the Board to do supervised practice to regain their recency of practice and an authorised body has agreed to manage that supervised practice.

 Supervised practice plan for grandparenting